-The 81st Readiness Division provides essential services and customer care to more than 50,000 Soldiers, Civilians and Family Members in a footprint that includes the southeast region of the United States and Puerto Rico.
+The 81st Readiness Division provides essential services and customer care to more than 50,000 Soldiers, Civilians, and Family Members in a footprint that includes the southeast region of the United States, Puerto Rico, and the U.S. Virgin Islands.
 Much of the staff is made up of dual-status technicians, ensuring continuity and military expertise.

-The unit’s origins pre-date World War I when the 81st Division (National Army) was organized at Camp Jackson, South Carolina, August 1917.
-It became known as the “Wildcat Division” for their unauthorized sleeve emblems.
+The unit’s origins pre-date World War I when the 81st Division (National Army) organized at Camp Jackson, South Carolina, in August 1917.
+It became known as the “Wildcat Division” for its unauthorized sleeve emblems.

 We support an operational Army Reserve by being a trusted partner with our supported commands, leaders, Soldiers families and communities; we are committed to their success.

 We are a team of professionals who respond quickly and efficiently, communicate clearly and are empowered to take action.